huggingface/datasets/datasets/dbrd/README.md

 #### Who are the annotators?

-The annotators are the [Hebban](https://www.hebban.nl) users who wrote the book review associated with the annotation.
+The annotators are the [Hebban](https://www.hebban.nl) users who wrote the book reviews associated with the annotation.
 Anyone can register on [Hebban](https://www.hebban.nl) and it's impossible to know the demographics of this group.

 ### Personal and Sensitive Information